Lab grown diamonds are real diamonds — in the scientific sense, the legal sense, and every practical sense that matters when you're wearing one.

 What this means practically:

-• GIA-certified lab grown diamonds (from mid-2025 onward) will show "Premium" or "Standard" tiers instead
+- GIA-certified lab grown diamonds (from October 2025 onward) show "Premium" or "Standard" tiers instead of letter grades

 So Are They "Worth It"?